thebijaay/trioit/README.md

-# Jay Prasad Majhi - Front-End Developer.
+# Jay Prasad Majhi - Front-End Developer

 A professional portfolio showcasing Jay Prasad Majhi's expertise in Full-Stack Development, Cybersecurity, and IT Professional services.
 Built with Next.js and Once UI, featuring a clean, responsive design optimized for showcasing technical skills, work experience, and professional achievements.